 I’ve already tested and researched Shakeology extensively, mainly as a way to provide readers with less expensive alternatives.
 Without further ado…

 Bottom Line Up Front: Arbonne has more protein per serving than Shakeology but also an insane amount of sodium!
 Both of these supplements are overpriced relative to the competition, but especially Shakeology.
-I actually much prefer Vega One available here as a better alternative to both…
+I actually Vega One All-In-One Nutritional Shake Chocolate (19 Servings) - Plant Based Vegan Protein Powder, Non Dairy, Gluten Free, Non GMO, 30.9 Ounce (Pack of 1) as a better alternative to both…

 - 1 Shakeology Overview